Olympic symbols: Medals and diplomas

-The Olympic medals awarded to winners are another symbol associated with the Olympic games.
-The medals are made of gold-plated silver – for the gold medals – silver, or bronze, and are awarded to the top three finishers in a particular event.
-Each medal for an Olympiad has a common design, decided upon by the organizers for the particular games.
-From 1928 until 2000, the obverse side of the medals contained an image of Nike, the traditional goddess of victory, holding a palm in her left hand and a winner's crown in her right.
-This design was created by Giuseppe Cassioli.
-For each Olympic games, the reverse side as well as the labels for each Olympiad changed, reflecting the host of the games.
+Olympic medals and diplomas are awarded to the highest-finishing competitors in each event at the Olympic Games.
+The medals are made of gold-plated silver (for the gold medals), silver, or bronze, and are awarded to the top three finishers in a particular event.
+Each medal for an Olympiad has a common design, decided upon by the organisers for the particular games.
+For medals awarded at Summer Games, the obverse side has an image of Nike, the Greek goddess of victory, holding a palm in her left hand and a winner's crown in her right, and the Colosseum in Rome in the background.
+In contrast, at Winter Games the creators of the medals have complete freedom to choose their designs.

-In 2004, the obverse side of the medals changed to make more explicit reference to the Greek character of the games.
-In this design, the goddess Nike flies into the Panathenic stadium, reflecting the renewal of the games.
-The design was by Greek jewelry designer Elena Votsi.
+The original medal design, created by Giuseppe Cassioli, was used from the 1928 Summer Olympics to the 2000 Summer Olympics.
+The design underwent a drastic change for the 2004 Summer Olympics, when Cassioli's design was replaced by a more modern design connected to Greece.
+The obverse side was changed to make more explicit references to the Greek goddess and traditions.
+In this design, the goddess Nike flies into the grounds of the Panathenaic Stadium, symbolizing the renewal of the Games.
+The new design was created by Greek jewelry designer Elena Votsi.

+For each Summer Olympics from 2004 onwards, the reverse side, as well as the labels for each Olympiad, were changed to reflect scenic images or locations from the host city.

 Olympic diplomas are given to competitors placing fourth, fifth, and sixth since 1949, and to competitors placing seventh and eighth since 1981.

 Anthems

 The "Olympic Hymn", officially known as the "Olympic Anthem", is played when the Olympic flag is raised.
-It was composed by Spyridon Samaras with words from a poem of the Greek poet and writer Kostis Palamas.
+It was composed by Spyridon Samaras with words from a poem by the Greek poet and writer Kostis Palamas.
 Both the poet and the composer were the choice of Demetrius Vikelas, a Greek Pro-European and the first President of the IOC.
-The anthem was performed for the first time for the ceremony of opening of the 1896 Athens Olympic Games but wasn't declared the official hymn by the IOC until 1958.
-In the following years, every hosting location commissioned the composition of a specific Olympic hymn for their own edition of the Games until the 1960 Winter Olympics in Squaw Valley.
+The anthem was performed for the first time for the opening ceremony of the 1896 Athens Olympic Games but was not declared the official hymn by the IOC until 1958.
+In the following years, every hosting location commissioned the composition of a specific Olympic hymn for their edition of the Games until the 1960 Winter Olympics in Squaw Valley.

 Other notable Olympic anthems and fanfares include: